Tenkara Line

 In general, I recommend level lines rather than tapered lines.
 The fact that they are "level" rather than "tapered" is not the issue.
 The difference is that most level lines used for tenkara are made from fluorocarbon, while most tapered lines are either nylon or furled from tying thread or kevlar.
 Fluorocarbon is denser than nylon and is thus less affected by wind resistance.
 Tying thread absorbs water so the lines furled with it get quite heavy.

 I have gotten many questions about whether you could just use any fluorocarbon line sold to bass fishermen.
 My answer has always been that yes, you could, but there is a substantial difference between fishing with a clear fluorocarbon designed to be invisible and a hi-vis fluorocarbon that is designed to be easy to see - which makes it easy to see subtle strikes.
-The other side of that coin is that a lo-vis line, perhaps a smoky gray fluorocarbon, is much stealthier.

-Although I have not found that hi-vis lines scare fish (if kept off the water's surface), Rob Worthing of the Tenkara Guides LLC has found that to be the case with large trout that are subjected to heavy fishing pressure.
 He also finds that when Tactical Nymphing he frequently will want to sink his casting line below the surface to allow the nymphs to get deeper in the deepest pools.
 He can sink a lo-vis, stealthy gray line without spooking fish.
-If he did that with a fluorescent orange line he couldn't catch those large, pressured fish.
+If he did that with a fluorescent orange line he wouldn't be able to catch those large, highly pressured fish.

 There is a general consensus that furled lines are easier to cast than level lines.
 Although that partially is due in to the taper (ie. the physics of how a line is cast).
 In practice, I believe it has more to with the fact that nearly all of the furled lines are considerably heavier than level lines.
 Heavier lines are easier to cast.